lantran/lantran.github.io/_posts/articles/2016-07-25-my-new-dev-env.md

 ## Ubuntu GNOME

 Everyone knows Ubuntu is one the most popular Linux distro with the ease of use and I totally agree about that.
 So, what the heck is Ubuntu GNOME?
 It is a Ubuntu using GNOME desktop environment!
-Historically, Ubuntu use Unity as its default desktop environment.
+Historically, Ubuntu uses Unity as its default desktop environment.
 You can find it from [here.](https://ubuntugnome.org/)

 Tweak tool is your friend to customize your dekstop in GNOME!
 I use [Flattr icons](https://www.gnome-look.org/content/show.php/Flattr?content=161099) and [Paper theme](https://snwh.org/paper).
-And I actually love it.
+And I actually love them.

 ## Z Shell

 This is the first time ever I try a shell other than bash!
 Because I didn't actually know what a shell is!
 People always try to throw jargon words at you.
 So, what is a Linux shell?

 Computers understand the language of 0's and 1's called binary language.